piyushn28/CallEE/README.md

 3) People can be searched on the basis of the tags(fresher, sophomore, junior, senior) to lookup for mentors or to act as mentors.

+4) Disabled Screenshot during Quizzes to prevent sharing of answers.